Hikari7/MERN_NoteApp/README.md

 # Note taking App

-A note taking app with MERN stack.
+A note-taking application using the MERN stack.

 ## Demo Link